What do you have to offer?

 Taking stock of what you have to offer in terms of experience, skills, knowledge and abilities at the start of your postgraduate study.

 To understand more fully what you want to gain from postgraduate study, setting a baseline can be useful.
 As we progress through education, employment, and life generally, we are constantly accumulating new skills and experiences.
-Reflecting on the skills and abilities you have developed so far will help you take stock and prioritise those areas you would like to build on during postgraduate study.
+Some of you will be coming to postgraduate studies from established careers so will have built significant experience and others will have built skills through prior academic studies, part-time or voluntary work, or extra-curricular activities during an undergraduate degree.
+Reflecting on these will help you prioritise those areas you would like to build on during your postgraduate studies at Edinburgh.

 What have you done and what does this mean?